Chocolate Bread Recipe

 Instructions

 1. Preheat your oven to 350F.
-Grease a 9x5 inch loaf pan and line it with parchment paper, leaving some overhang over the sides.
+Coat a 9x5 inch loaf pan with cooking spray.

-2. In a large mixing bowl, combine the flour, cocoa powder, baking powder, salt, and baking soda.
-Whisk until well blended.
+2. In a large bowl, mix together the flour, cocoa powder, baking powder, baking soda, and salt until well blended.

-6. Pour the batter into the prepared loaf pan.
-Bake in the preheated oven for about 1 hour, or until a toothpick inserted into the center of the loaf comes out mostly clean with a few moist crumbs attached.
+5. Pour the batter into the prepared loaf pan.
+Bake for about 50-60 minutes, or until a toothpick inserted into the center comes out clean.
+If the top of the loaf starts to brown too quickly, cover it with a piece of aluminum foil for the remaining baking time.

 Notes